Live Dealer Casino Hold’em

 Live dealer Casino Hold’em is not universal.
 Those wanting to try out the game after reading this page but can’t find it at their favorite online casino should take a look at the list of live dealer online casinos listed at the bottom of this page.

 Live Dealer Casino Hold’em pits the player against the dealer, instead of other players at the table.
 The House holds an edge, but it tends to be about 2%, which is better than most table games.
 The game was enough of a hit that online and mobile casinos operators wanted Casino Holdem in their games list.

 Most software providers have their own version for their online casino licensees, though the mobile gaming version is not as widespread.
 In fact, if you want browser-based Casino Hold’em, you probably need to play it in a live dealer casino.
 At the moment, live casinos around the world are staffing tables with Live Casino Hold’em dealers.

 Differences with Texas Hold’em

 Readers might be wondering about the difference between Casino Hold’em and Texas Hold’em, so I’ll give a brief background.
-The two games have a lot of similarity.
-The successful advantage player, Stephen Au-Yeung, invented Casino Hold’em in the late 1990s as a tool to train his girlfriend of the time how to play Texas Hold’em.
+The two games have a lot of similarities.
+The successful advantage player, Stephen Au-Yeung, invented Casino Hold’em in the late 1990s as a tool to train his girlfriend at the time how to play Texas Hold’em.
 He quickly got the idea the new game might become a popular table game.

 In 2000, Stephen Au-Yeung marketed Casino Hold’em, using the slogan “Holdem against the House”.
 The game proved to be wildly successful in land-based casinos.
 Texas Hold’em had been the preferred game for tournament poker players for decades, but it was still less known with the mainstream public than games like seven-card stud and five-card poker.